If you can't find what you are looking for please don't hesitate to send a message to email@example.com.

-If you cannot make our Express Advising hours, other advising is available by appointment.
+If you cannot make our Express Advising hours, other advising is available by appointment only.

 New students interested in pursuing a Baskin School of Engineering major should attend one of our Major Qualification and Planning workshops to get assistance with understanding courses and GPA required to qualify for your major, review course requirements for your major, and get assistance with your academic plan for your major.
 You are also invited to visit our Getting Started With Engineering website, with links to major requirements, advising summaries, and class recommendations for first year frosh students.
 Still have questions?
 Come to our Express Advising hours, 1:30-4:00pm M-F in Baskin Engineering 225 to speak with a peer or staff advisor or send us a message at email@example.com and we'll be happy to assist you!

 Tutorials on how to Add/Drop/Swap classes, override time conflicts, change grading options, and answers to other frequently asked enrollment questions are available on the registrar's web site.
 Step-by-step video tutorials can also be found on the Campus Orientation website.